IBM ramps up data analytics offerings

 It sees strong growth opportunities as companies, governments and organizations struggle to make sense of the large amount of data available.

-IBM offers the broadest portfolio in the data analytics market and competes with Teradata, SAP, EMC, NetApp and Oracle among others.
+IBM offers the broadest portfolio in the data analytics market and competes with Teradata (TDC.N), SAP (SAPG.DE), EMC EMC.N, NetApp (NTAP.O) and Oracle ORCL.O among others.

 The idea behind big data is to converge structured data found inside databases and unstructured data found in social networks, mobile devices, meters or sensors to identify patterns or predict behavior.